 Term life insurance normally has a level premium, meaning the amount that must be paid is the same each year.
-Term which lasts until a certain age usually will rise in price a little bit each year, eventually becoming extremely expensive if the person lives to be near the maximum age.
+Term life insurance, which lasts until a certain age, usually will rise in price a little bit each year, eventually becoming extremely expensive if the person lives to be near the maximum age.
 Typically an owner has the option to pay yearly, semi-annually, quarterly, and monthly.
 It can sometimes cost more to make monthly payments than less frequent payment modes.

 At a certain point within the life of the policy, a term life insurance may be convertible to a whole life insurance policy.
 This is known as a “term conversion“.
 The value of the term conversion is the fact that no further underwriting is needed in order to convert the policy to a whole life policy.
 This means that if an insured person has health problems during the course of the term policy coverage they will not be left without coverage after the term ends.
 They can simply convert the policy to a permanent form of life insurance.
 Each policy may have a different point at which it is eligible for a term conversion.

 It is important to understand the specific rules and differences of each product before you purchase the insurance.
-Each company may have difference between the same product, and each company may sell multiple product types which may appear similar, but they may have nuances which may make a big difference to the owner such as the return of premium clause.
+Each company may have a difference between the same product, and each company may sell multiple product types which may appear similar, but they may have nuances which may make a big difference to the owner such as the return of premium clause.

 Whole Life Insurance Explained

 Whole life insurance is a type of life insurance which is meant to be permanent and last for an insured person’s “whole life”.
 Whole life insurance has a level premium structure (the premiums due are the same each year) and will build cash value over time.
 Whole life insurance is also eligible to receive dividend payments from the life insurance company.